-If both players have the same number of Prize cards remaining, the game continues until a Prize card is drawn.
-The player drawing the next Prize card wins game 2.
+If both players have the same number of Prize cards remaining, the game continues until one player has fewer Prize cards remaining than the other.
+The player with the fewest Prize cards left is considered the winner of game 2.